 AIB International, formerly the American Institute for Baking, was founded in 1919 to “put science to work for bakers.”
-Since then, AIB has grown into one of the world’s foremost training organizations on food safety, setting AIB standards for quality and safety.
+Since then, AIB has grown into one of the world’s foremost training and auditing organizations on food safety, setting AIB standards for quality and safety.

 Food manufacturing and distribution are highly regulated functions, and rightly so.
 Food contamination during the supply chain journey can have catastrophic consequences for consumers.
 And the cost to companies can cripple profitability and shareholder confidence.

 Conservative estimates put the direct costs of a recall at $10 million per incident.
 The long-term reputational damage to companies, post recall, can be much steeper.

 These same companies impacted by food safety gaffes rely heavily on third-party food warehousing> providers to maintain safe handling and shipping practices while products are in their care.
 For these manufacturers, having an objective, expert party like AIB confirm that food safety practices are adequate at the logistics facility is an important part of a vetting process for logistics providers.

 AIB standards for its GMP inspections include the following five categories, which form the basis of inspection steps.
 Some apply more to the manufacturing environment than distribution.

 - Operational Methods and Personnel Practices – the receipt, storage, monitoring, handling, and processing of raw materials to manufacture and distribute safe final product.
 Facilities need to be confident that people, processes, and conditions do not introduce a food safety concern.

 - Maintenance for Food Safety – the design, upkeep, and management of equipment, buildings, and grounds to provide a sanitary, efficient, and reliable manufacturing environment.
 AIB standards here provide best practices for optimizing the design and care of the facility and equipment so that they are easy to manage and do not create sanitation issues.